citygml4j/ade-xjc/resources/doc/README.txt

 3. About
 --------

-!app.name! is a command line tool and a wrapper for the XML Schema compiler xjc shipped with JAXB. !app.name! compiles an arbitrary CityGML ADE Schema to a set of corresponding JAXB classes.
-The resulting classes are automatically derived from the JAXB classes shipped with citygml4j.
-Thus, the classes can easily be used with the citygml4j library.
-However, this also requires the citygml4j library on your classpath in order to use the compiled classes in your application.
+!app.name! is a command line tool and wrapper for the XML Schema binding compiler xjc shipped with JAXB. !app.name! compiles an arbitrary CityGML ADE Schema to a set of corresponding JAXB classes to be used with citygml4j.

+!app.name! ensures that the resulting JAXB classes are correctly derived from and related to the CityGML, GML and xAL JAXB classes shipped with citygml4j, and thus that they can be directly used with the citygml4j library.
+The citygml4j library needs to be on your classpath in order to use the compiled classes in your application.

+!app.name! is part of the citygml4j project.

 4. System requirements
 ----------------------

-* Java JRE or JDK >= 1.7
+* Java JRE or JDK >= 1.7 to launch the !app.name! binding compiler
-* citygml4j library version !app.version!
+* citygml4j v!app.version! to use the compiled JAXB classes

 5. How to use it